На русском языке

 · The spin Lense-Thirring effect (or the Schiff precession) is expressed in the precession of gyroscope, located near the rotating body.
 If we consider the gyroscope as a spinning top, then the axis of this top will periodically change its direction in space with the precession frequency.
 Checking this precession was one of the goals of the experiment of Gravity Probe B, conducted by NASA in 2005-2007 on the satellite with the orbit passing through the pole of the Earth.
 [9] However, the measurement errors were too large, in the range of 256-128%, impeding the measurements.
 [10] The experimental measurement of the Schiff precession is the test for the theories of GTR and CTG with respect to the formulas for the precession.
 At the Earth’s pole the angular velocity of precession ~w is directed similarly to the spin of the Earth ~L, and from CTG it follows:

-where ~r is the distance from the Earth’s center to the gyroscope in the orbit near the pole.
+where ~r is distance from the Earth’s center to the gyroscope in the orbit near the pole.

-Measuring ~w allows direct determination of the speed of gravitation propagation ~c_{g} in CTG.
 The same formula for angular velocity of precession is valid in general relativity, but averaged over the whole orbit.
-[11] With ~ c_{g}=c for the ~w we must have the value 0.0409 arc seconds per year (here ~r=R_e +640=6378 +640 = 7018 km for the satellite Gravity Probe B, ~R_e is the Earth's radius, the altitude of the satellite is 640 km).
+[11] For the ~w there is the value 0.0409 arc seconds per year (here ~r=R_e +640=6378 +640 = 7018 km for the satellite Gravity Probe B, ~R_e is the Earth's radius, the altitude of the satellite is 640 km).

-· The geodetic precession (de Sitter effect) occurs in parallel transfer of the angular momentum vector in the curved spacetime.
+· The geodetic precession (de Sitter effect) occurs in parallel transport of the angular momentum vector in curved spacetime.
 For the Earth-Moon system, moving in the field of the Sun, the geodetic precession is 1.9" per century; the precise astrometric measurements revealed this effect, which coincided with the predicted within the error range of 1 %.
 The geodetic precession of gyroscopes on the satellite Gravity Probe B coincided with the predicted value (the rotation of the axis by 6.606 arc seconds per year in the plane of the satellite’s orbit) with the accuracy more than 1 %.
 The formula for the de Sitter precession in GTR has the form: [12]

 ~ \mathbf{w} = \frac{3}{2} \frac{G M}{c^2 r^3} \mathbf{r} \times \mathbf{V} =\frac{3}{2} \frac{G M}{c^2 r^2} \mathbf{\omega}_o,

-where ~ \mathbf{V} is the velocity of motion of the gyroscope in the orbit of the Earth, ~M is the mass of the Earth, ~ \mathbf{\omega}_o is the orbital angular velocity of the gyroscope’s rotation.
+where ~ \mathbf{V} is velocity of motion of the gyroscope in the orbit of the Earth, ~M is the mass of the Earth, ~ \mathbf{\omega}_o is the orbital angular velocity of the gyroscope’s rotation.

-The analogies with electrodynamics
+Analogies with electrodynamics

-If the particle has its proper magnetic moment and spin, then there will be interaction of the magnetic moments of the particle and the body.
-The energy of this interaction depends on the mutual orientation of the magnetic moments.
-The magnetic field of the body will tend to establish the magnetic moment of the particle in the direction of the field, but the particle has the spin, tending to preserve its direction in space.
-Therefore there will be precession of the particle’s spin relative to the axis of the dipole magnetic moment of the body, similar to the Schiff effect.
+If the particle has its proper magnetic moment and spin, then there will be interaction of magnetic moments of the particle and the body.
+The energy of this interaction depends on the mutual orientation of magnetic moments.
+The magnetic field of the body will tend to establish the magnetic moment of particle in direction of the field, but the particle has the spin, tending to preserve its direction in space.
+Therefore there will be precession of the particle’s spin relative to the axis of dipole magnetic moment of the body, similar to the Schiff effect.

 See also